 - Lazy load images.

 - Enable browser caching to speed up subsequent visits.

 The first three tactics deal with optimizing the image files themselves, while the latter three focus on optimizing how your website loads those image files.

-Let’s go through how these tactics can speed up your photos.
+Let’s go through how these tactics can speed up your images’ loading on WordPress.

 Photo compression lets you shrink the file size of an image without changing its dimensions.
 Compression works by removing redundant/unnecessary information and applying various algorithms to reduce the file size.